Quick start

 The Character Counter is for short text where length matters: page titles, meta descriptions, captions, messages, form text, and technical strings.
 It shows the main character count plus related counts that catch common surprises.

-The formula in plain language
+The logic in plain language

-If that sounds abstract, use the example cards on the calculator page.
-They show a complete set of inputs and the kind of answer you should expect.
+The example cards on the tool page show a complete input and the kind of answer you should expect.

 How to read the answer

-Read the headline result first.
-Then look at the smaller supporting lines because they explain the parts behind the answer, such as totals, units, ranges, or formula steps.
+Read the main result first.
+Then check the smaller lines for the totals, units, ranges, counts, or formula steps behind it.

 - Characters is the main visible character count.